Pontiac Regional County Municipality

 Pontiac ([pɔ̃tjak]) is a regional county municipality in the Outaouais region of Quebec, Canada.
 Campbell's Bay is the county seat.
 It should not be confused with the municipality of Pontiac, which is located in the neighbouring Les Collines-de-l'Outaouais Regional County Municipality.
-For the electoral district see Pontiac (electoral district).
+For the electoral district see Pontiac (federal electoral district).

 Subdivisions

 There are 18 subdivisions within the RCM: